-Classification of Complex Systems Based on Transients
+Classification of Discrete Dynamical Systems Based on Transients

 Abstract